algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 If we lose all of our lives, the game will completely cease to operate.

-#### D. Points and high scores
+#### D. Points and high score

-Points and high scores will be calculated based on basic computations, determined by the actions that affect the score.
+Points and high score will be calculated based on basic computations, determined by the actions that affect the score.

 To enable the game to accurately count points, we first need to implement collision detection.